 Energy challenges define our world.
 From global competition and lightning-quick advances in technology to climate change and fossil fuel depletion, crises in production and consumption threaten our environment, our prosperity, and our future.
 Now more than ever, it is imperative that we face these energy challenges head-on.

-At DEI, complex challenges demand smart answers.
-We’re wedding experts across fields, industries, and the globe to advance efforts in energy discovery, development, and policy.
+At DEI, we’re wedding experts across fields, industries, and the globe to advance efforts in energy discovery, development, and policy.
 Together with the University of Delaware and other partner institutions, DEI aims to marshal science, engineering and public policy expertise in new and emerging energy technologies.

-Our efforts go far beyond the lab.
-DEI is forging new pathways and partnerships in a myriad of places—in classrooms, in industries, in communities and beyond, meeting challenges in energy sufficiency and sustainability where they exist.
-Energy generation, consumption and costs are issues that affect every single person on our planet.
-Driven by our passion and united in our mission, together we can expand our knowledge, shape our future, and transform our world.
+Energy generation, consumption, and costs are issues that affect every single person on our planet.
+Driven by our passion and united in our mission, together we can expand our knowledge, shape our future, and transform our world!

-DEI’s affiliated and partnering institutes, programs and initiatives help advance its mission in renewable energy research.
+Teamwork helps us achieve new heights.
+DEI leads a broad coalition of institutes, programs, companies and initiatives to help advance its mission in renewable energy research.